 In the market for a gaming mouse with a host of programmable buttons?
 The Logitech G502 Hero not only has all the extra controls you can ask for but also comes with a badass sensor that’ll give even the most premium offerings a run for their money.
 And the best part is, it’s only a few bucks pricier than the previous mice on this list.
 Here are a few of the G502 Hero’s selling points:

-- Adjustable weight system: Arrange up to five removable 3.6 grams weights...
+- Adjustable Weights Arrange up to five 3.6g weights for personalized weight...

 Additional reasons to buy the Logitech G502 Hero: